ballanigue/HTML-Code/README.md

-# HTML-Code
+# HTML-Code ⌨️
-A list of all the HTML code I have made in the past
+This repository includes all of the collections of the code I have made in the past to learn HTML.
+It covers basic elements and small functions.
+## 📝 What it includes...